Lagoa Santa, state of Minas Gerais.

 |1834||explored by Peter Wilhelm Lund.|

-Gruta do Maquiné was discovered by Joaquim Maria do Maquiné in 1825.
+Gruta do Maquiné was discovered by the farmer Joaquim Maria do Maquiné in 1825.
 The cave was named after him.
+Farmers and residents of the region extracted saltpeter, the raw material needed for the manufacture of gunpowder.
 But it was first explored by the Danish zoologist Peter Wilhelm Lund in 1834.
 His discoveries made the cave famous.

 This is a very large dead-end cave with an entrance high on a hillside.
 The cave contains large stalagmite deposits and extensive rimstone dams, which are now inactive and have been extensively, modified by condensation corrosion.
 The terminal chamber is enormous.
 There are ceiling pockets and pits in the ceiling, suggesting a phreatic origin, but there is no clear evidence as to exactly how this cave formed.
 A souvenir shop, paths and lighting are installed.